Share

 How much damage would’ve been done if well-meaning people “helped” the prodigal son?
 He reached the point of repentance because nobody gave him anything.
 Everything that works against repentance is detrimental, even if it looks loving, as charity does.

-When we give to people who are unwilling to work, we may very well be indirectly encouraging them to engage in other sins.
+When we give to people unwilling to work, we may indirectly encourage them to engage in other sins.
 When people aren’t spending their time and energy profitably, they often find unprofitable ways to spend them.
 Paul described this in the next verse of the passage we’ve been unpacking: “We hear that some among you walk in idleness, not busy at work, but busybodies” (2 Thessalonians 3:11).

-When I was an elementary schoolteacher, I knew that keeping students busy is the best way to manage their behavior.
+As an elementary school teacher, I knew keeping students busy was the best way to manage their behavior.
 When students are working, they don’t have the time to get into trouble.
 The same is often true with adults.
-As a pastor, I have found that it is often people with too much time on their hands that are overly concerned with others.
-People who are busy serving don’t have the time to worry about others.
+As a pastor, I have found that people with too much time on their hands are often overly concerned with others.
+People busy serving don’t have the time to worry about others.
 If David had been with his men in battle, he would have been too busy to see Bathsheba.
+C.H.
 Spurgeon said, “A man who wastes his time in sloth offers himself to be a target for the devil, who is an awfully good rifleman.
 In other words, idle men tempt the devil to tempt them.”

 Knowing this, Paul continued, “Such persons we command and encourage in the Lord Jesus Christ to do their work quietly and to earn their own living (2 Thessalonians 3:12).
 This is the fourth command (previously in verses 4, 6, and 10), and he added an exhortation with two parts: First, “work quietly” instead of causing division and disruptions.
 Second, “earn [a] living” versus receiving charity.

-What does this have to do with giving?
-When we give to those who are unwilling to work, not only are we enabling them to continue in their sin, but we are also allowing them to engage in further sin through their idleness.
-The best gift to give lazy people is not food or money, but a job.
+What does this have to do with giving to the poor?
+When we give to those unwilling to work, we are not only enabling them to continue in their sin, but we are also allowing them to engage in further sin through their idleness.
+The best gift to give lazy people is not food or money but a job.

-Shame can only be produced by the knowledge that you have done something wrong.
+Shame can only be produced by knowing you have done something wrong.
 For example, imagine you enter the home of people who always take their shoes off, but you don’t know that’s their practice.
-You walk around feeling fine until the owner says, “We always take our shoes off.”
+You feel fine until the owner says, “We always take our shoes off.”
 Then you feel ashamed.
 Or, have you ever started eating only for someone to say, “Why don’t we say grace and thank God for the food?”
 Now you’re ashamed.

-Because Adam and Eve hadn’t yet eaten of the tree of the knowledge of good and evil, they didn’t know there was anything wrong with what they were doing; therefore, they felt no shame.
+Because Adam and Eve hadn’t yet eaten of the tree of the knowledge of good and evil, they didn’t know anything was wrong with their actions; therefore, they felt no shame.
 In Genesis 3:5, Satan said, “God knows that in the day you eat of [the tree] your eyes will be opened, and you will be like God, knowing good and evil.”
 This was true!
 Satan mixes truth with lies because then the lies sound more convincing.
 They ate, and “at that moment their eyes were opened, and they suddenly felt shame at their nakedness.
-So they sewed fig leaves together to cover themselves” (Genesis 3:7).
-The tree of the knowledge of good and evil gave them the knowledge it was wrong for them to be naked, and they were ashamed.
+So they sewed fig leaves together to cover themselves” (Genesis 3:7 NLT).
+The tree of the knowledge of good and evil gave them the knowledge that it was wrong to be naked, and they were ashamed.
 So they tried to clothe themselves.

-What does this have to do with giving?
-When people are not willing to work but we give them money, we are showing them our support.
+What does this have to do with giving to the poor?
+When people are unwilling to work but give them money, we show them our support.
 This prevents them from developing the knowledge that their unwillingness to work is wrong.
 Hence Paul’s continued instructions: “As for you, brothers, do not grow weary in doing good.
-If anyone does not obey what we say in this letter, take note of that person, and have nothing to do with him, that he may be ashamed” (2 Thessalonians 3:13-14).
-It is detrimental to give to those not willing to work because it prevents them from experiencing shame that can lead to their repentance.
+If anyone does not obey what we say in this letter, take note of that person, and have nothing to do with him, that he may be ashamed ” (2 Thessalonians 3:13-14).
+Giving to those unwilling to work is detrimental because it prevents them from experiencing shame that can lead to their repentance.

 Keep Doing Good

 Let me draw your attention to Paul’s encouragement to “not grow weary in doing good.”
 We should read these words as though God is saying them to us because He is!
 The Thessalonians needed this encouragement, and we do too.
-It is easy to become cynical, stop giving, and neglect the genuinely needy just because some people are not willing to work.
+It is easy to become cynical, stop giving to the poor, and neglect the genuinely needy because some people are unwilling to work.

-We have all needed people’s help at times in our lives, and there are times God wants us to help others in need.
+We have all needed people’s help in our lives, and sometimes, God wants us to help others in need.
 There are people who, through no fault of their own, are struggling financially.
-They shouldn’t suffer further just because there are others who happen to take advantage of our giving.
+They shouldn’t suffer further just because others happen to take advantage of us when giving to the poor.
 We want these less fortunate people to see Christ through our charity.

-Let me leave you with this one great encouragement: When we help the genuinely needy, it as though we are helping Christ, who said, “Truly, I say to you, as you did it to one of the least of these my brothers, you did it to me” (Matthew 25:40).
+Let me leave you with this one great encouragement: When we help the genuinely needy, we are helping Christ, who said, “Truly, I say to you, as you did it to one of the least of these my brothers, you did it to me” (Matthew 25:40).

 Footnotes

-People in the early church could determine which traditions to follow by reading the Scriptures and obeying the teachings from the apostles, such as Paul and Peter.
-Acts 2:42 says the early church “continued steadfastly in the apostles’ teaching and fellowship, in the breaking of bread, and in prayers.”
+People in the early church could determine which traditions to follow by reading the Scriptures and obeying the teachings of the apostles, such as Paul and Peter.
+Acts 2:42 says the early church “continued steadfastly in the apostles’ teaching and fellowship, in the breaking of bread, and in prayers.” ↩︎

 10 Responses